 In my personal travels to churches of all denominations, when I share where we remain in the global crisis with regard to HIV/AIDS, those in attendance are shocked to hear present day facts.
 I, for one, will continue to hope and pray that Christians will play a more vital role in turning back the tide of this pandemic.
 I truly believe, in this moment, God has called us to respond.
 God has given us Biblical principles to halt HIV infections and to bring hope to those whose lives have been devastated by this deadly disease.
 The Church can be a powerful tool in preventing the spread of HIV/AIDS and ministering hope to those infected.

 When I meet people with HIV/AIDS, it doesn’t matter to me how they got it.
 All that matters is that they are human beings whom God loves so much and asks us to love too.
 Ultimately, we must talk about HIV/AIDS.
 Why?
-Because this about people and not just an issue.
+Because this is about people and not just an issue.
 In the name of decency, true compassion, humanity and the sanctity of life (all life), the truth cannot and must not be ignored or suppressed with what continues to unfold regarding HIV/AIDS.
-Peoples’ lives are not made better physically, psychologically, spiritually or socially – as a result of ignoring or unwillingness to talk about a real, true crisis of our time.
+Peoples’ lives are not made better physically, psychologically, spiritually or socially as a result of ignoring or unwillingness to talk about a real, true crisis of our time.

-HIV/AIDS is a disease that impacts real people and their loved ones who must learn to face this together, because no one can face it alone.
+HIV/AIDS is a disease that impacts real people and their loved ones who must learn to face this together because no one can face it alone.
 People facing HIV/AIDS do better when they know what to expect on the journey.
 They do best when they don’t have to find their way alone.
 The journey begins with “talking about it.”

-Without fail, every individual and every family member I have ever met impacted by HIV/AIDS asks: “How do you get through this?”
+Without fail, every individual and every family member I have ever met impacted by HIV/AIDS asks, “How do you get through this?”
 What they are really saying is, “I don’t know how I’m going to survive this.”

 I pray that you will see “no one except Jesus” (Matthew 17:8), holding out His arms to assure you of His love and understanding.
 He alone can meet your needs, wipe away the tears, heal the wounds, comfort the hurts, and cleanse.